Clarence Clemons: Early life

-Clarence Anicholas Clemons Jr. was born on January 11, 1942, in Norfolk County, Virginia (later the city of Chesapeake), the son of fish market owner Clarence Clemons, Sr. and his wife Thelma.
+Clarence Anicholas Clemons Jr. was born on January 11, 1942, in Norfolk County, Virginia (later the city of Chesapeake), the son of fish market owner Clarence Clemons, Sr., and his wife Thelma.
 He was the oldest of their three children.
-His grandfather was a Southern Baptist preacher and, as a result, the young Clemons grew up in a very religious environment listening to gospel music.
+His grandfather was a Baptist preacher and, as a result, the young Clemons grew up in a very religious environment listening to gospel music.
 When he was nine, his father gave him an alto saxophone as a Christmas present and paid for music lessons.
-He later switched to baritone saxophone and played in a high school jazz band.
+He later switched to tenor saxophone and played in a high school jazz band.
 His uncle also influenced his early musical development when he bought him his first King Curtis album.
 Curtis, and his work with the Coasters in particular, would become a major influence on Clemons and led to him switching to tenor saxophone.

 As a youth, Clemons also showed potential as a football player, and graduated from Crestwood High School (now Crestwood Middle) before attending Maryland State College on both music and football scholarships.
 At 6' 4" and 240 pounds, he played as a lineman on the same team as Art Shell and Emerson Boozer and attracted the attention of the Cleveland Browns, who offered him a trial.
 Clemons also tried out for the Dallas Cowboys.
-However, the day before, he was involved in a serious car accident which effectively ended any plans of a career in the National Football League.
+However, the day before, he was involved in a serious car crash, which effectively ended any plans of a career in the National Football League.
 He would eventually be posthumously inducted into the university's Athletics Hall of Fame on February 24, 2012.

 At age 18, Clemons had one of his earliest studio experiences, recording sessions with Tyrone Ashley's Funky Music Machine, a band from Plainfield, New Jersey, that included Ray Davis, Eddie Hazel and Billy Bass Nelson, all of whom later played with Parliament-Funkadelic.
 He also performed with Daniel Petraitis, a New Jersey and Nashville legend.
 These sessions were eventually released in 2007 by Truth and Soul Records as Let Me Be Your Man.
 While at Maryland State College, Clemons also joined his first band, the Vibratones, which played James Brown covers and stayed together for about four years between 1961 and 1965.
-While still playing with this band, he moved to Somerset, New Jersey, where he worked as a counselor for emotionally disturbed children at the Jamesburg Training School for Boys between 1962 and 1970.
+While still playing with this band, he moved to Somerset, New Jersey, where he worked as a counselor for children at the Jamesburg Training School for Boys, a youth detention center, between 1962 and 1970.